 Read the latest Mystic Seaport news.

-Lynn Noel is a multitasking artist who is making two appearances at Mystic Seaport Museum this spring — she appeared at the Sea Music Festival last weekend and returns this weekend for Viking Days.
-At Sea Music Festival, Lynn performed as her alter ego, “Gudrid the Wanderer: First Viking Woman in the New World,” a […]
+Lynn Noel is a multitasking artist who is making two appearances at the Museum this spring — the Sea Music Festival and Viking Days.

 The Fellows of the G.W.
 Blunt White Library at Mystic Seaport Museum announced their 2018 award winners at their annual meeting.